etsubu/NanoVM/README.md

 | Esp             | 7             | Stack pointer.
 Points to the top of the stack|

 ### Instructions
 Instructions have always an opcode and 0-2 operands.
-Below is the instruction encoding defined from LST to MSB
+Below is the instruction encoding defined from LSB to MSB

 | 5 bits           | 3 bits                | 1 bit             | 2 bits                      | 1 bits        | 1 bit         | 3 bits        |
 | -------------    |:---------------------:|:-----------------:|:---------------------------:|:-------------:|:-------------:|:-------------:|